Phonics at Thingwall Primary School

 Phonics sessions are entirely made up of games, songs and actions and the sessions only last for 15-20 minutes per day.

-At Thingwall Primary School we teach the letters and sounds phases using the 'Letters and Sounds' planning guidance.
+At Thingwall Primary School we teach phonics using the Phonics Bug scheme.
 There are 6 phases of development that are taught from Foundation 2 to Year 2 before children progress to the school's spelling scheme.
 Phase 6 looks particularly at spelling and grammar.